sahib/brig/docs/contributing.rst

 - Was it easy to get »brig« running?
 - Was it easy to understand it's concepts?
-- What is your intented usecase for it?
+- What is your intended usecase for it?
 Could you make it work?
 - If no, what's missing in your opinion to make the usecase possible?
 - Anything else that you feel free to share.